 Developing teaching practice

-Would your tutors be interested in trying active learning in the classroom?
+Interested in trying active learning in the classroom?
 These two self-paced modules cover tips, techniques and tackling common issues.
 Available in iLearn anytime.

 The New to Teaching website has information and links about teaching induction, starting to teach, technologies and systems.

-Make teaching development part of the game plan in Session 2
+Make teaching development part of the game plan

 These professional learning for teaching development offerings align with the Professional Learning and Capability Enhancement (PLaCE) Framework and have been guided by the objectives of the University Operating Plan and faculty learning and teaching support priorities.